aklinker1/vite-plugin-web-extension/README.md

 ### CSS

-For HTML entry points like popups or the options page, css is automatically output and referenced in the built HTML.
+For HTML entry points like the popup or options page, css is automatically output and referenced in the built HTML.
 There's nothing you need to do!

 #### Manifest `content_scripts`